 FORMATTING, REFERENCING, AND SUBMITTING YOUR MANUSCRIPT

-Since March 2015, JCAS submissions are expected to follow the formatting and research documentation criteria proscribed by the American Psychological Association (APA).
+JCAS submissions are expected to follow the formatting and research documentation criteria proscribed by the American Psychological Association (APA).
 Please do not use footnotes or endnotes.

 For submission guidelines, see JCAS Formatting Guide.
 Please follow these guidelines when preparing your submission.
 Failure to do so may mean that your submission is not put forward for peer review.